NIH holds cookstove research training workshop

 Workshop attendees, including 20 from developing

-that could help avert nearly 2 million deaths
+could help avert nearly 2 million deaths annually from

 The workshop's sessions examined technical issues such as combustion efficiency, proper ventilation and accurate emissions measurement, as well as behavioral aspects involved in encouraging households to adopt clean-burning stoves.
 The appliance must be easy to use and reliable, or it might be abandoned in frustration.
 The design must also incorporate cultural preferences, for instance if the stove is to be used for rice or tortillas, or for cooking one dish at a time or several.
 People need to be educated about the health benefits and trained in correct operation.
 The fuel choice is also important since it must be inexpensive and readily accessible.
 Chimneys, fans, location of the stove and safety issues require evaluation as well.